JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

   the PDW synth tops' real-part Block RAM and 125 MHz checks.
 Use a part with a committed cache (`xc7a35ticsg324-1l`, `xc7a100tcsg324-1`); a part without one re-characterizes every leaf on every run.
-- **`pyrtl`, only for PyRTL-specific behavior.** Four tests use it:
+- **`pyrtl`, only for PyRTL-specific behavior.** Two tests use it:
-  - `pyrtl_no_timing_paths_build_report_test.py` checks PyRTL's error text.
+  - `pyrtl_no_timing_paths_build_report_test.py` guards a fix inside
+    `PYRTL.py`: a netlist with no timing paths used to divide by zero there. sky130 has its own equivalent error, which passes the same assertions, but running the test under sky130 would leave the PyRTL fix untested.
+  - `auto_fsm_ctl_compare_test.py` makes two claims, both calibrated to PyRTL, and both fail as stated under sky130:
-  - `auto_fsm_ctl_compare_test.py` claims ctl v3 is no bigger than v2 in
-    generic yosys cells.
-Under sky130 mapping, the same schedule's v3 tables come out about 2% larger.
-Its donut timing half is also calibrated to PyRTL's delay model.
+    - ctl v3 is no bigger than v2 in generic yosys cells.
+Under sky130 mapping, the same schedule's v3 comes out 1.9% larger in both cells and µm².
-  - `auto_fsm_timing_iter_test.py` needs a first AUTO_FSM schedule that misses
-    timing and a tightened one that meets it.
-Under sky130 the design measures 102.25 MHz at every schedule tried (2, 3 and 6 states).
-Its critical path is the FSM's input-capture enable: one gate drives all 142 input-register bits, and no state count changes that.
-That sky130 behavior is what `auto_fsm_tighten_stall_test.py` (sky130) checks: the driver stops after the first tightened build with no fmax gain.
-  - `sweep_floor_detect_pyrtl_test` runs `sweep_floor_detect_test.py
-    --syn_tool pyrtl` (50 MHz goal) to check the sweep's `empirical_floor` stop.
-Only under PyRTL does the predicted soft floor (~16 MHz) match the measured plateau.
-The same wrapper also runs under sky130 as `sweep_floor_detect_test` (100 MHz goal, build_report_device_models).
-    There the plateau (51.4 MHz) sits far above the pessimistic prediction (~37 MHz), outside `SWEEP.AT_PREDICTED_FLOOR`'s ±5% band, so it checks the prediction-independent `plateau` stop (`SWEEP.AT_PLATEAU`) instead.
-    Both variants assert the stop reason from `sweep_history.json` and at most 6 full syn runs.
-The design reads its goal from `SWEEP_FLOOR_DETECT_MHZ`, which the wrapper sets.
+    - The donut's v3 FSM meets 40 MHz on its first schedule.
+Under sky130 it reaches 39.26 MHz and passes only after one tightening.

+  Each test runs under exactly one tool. `sweep_floor_detect_test.py` runs under sky130 (100 MHz goal) and checks the prediction-independent `plateau` stop (`SWEEP.AT_PLATEAU`).
+Its `--syn_tool pyrtl` mode (50 MHz, `empirical_floor` stop) is kept for manual runs but not registered.

 How a test picks its tool: